pzingg/elm-navigation-extra/README.md

 parses the hash into a list and generates a `SetCount Int` message (if the first member of the list is an integer) to update the counter.

+The example shows how to build and parse the location hash two ways:

+* with the `UrlParser` module from the `evancz/url-parser` package.

-The hash-building and -parsing make use of the `Navigation.Builder` module (which is identical to the `Builder` in `elm-lang/elm-route-url`).
+* or with the included `Navigation.Builder` module (which is identical to the `Builder` module from the `rgrempel/elm-route-url` package).

 ## API